Find your next read...

 Gilbert Ryle was Waynflete Professor of Metaphysical Philosophy at the University of Oxford between 1945 and 1968 and editor of 'Mind' from 1947 to 1971.
 He died in 1976.
 Eminent philosopher and cognitive scientist Daniel C. Dennett is the authorof Darwin's Dangerous Idea.

 Pernille Rygg was born in 1963.
 She has studied history and ethnology, for several years worked as a set painter for film companies and for the Norwegian Broadcasting Company.
-She is also the author of The Butterfly Effect.
+She is also author of The Golden Section.

 Sean Ryder was a founding member and lead singer of both the Happy Mondays and Black Grape.
 He is now a solo artist.
 He lives in Salford with his wife Joanne and their children.

 Charles Rycroft was born in 1914 and was educated at Wellington College and Trinity College, Cambridge.
 He went into private practice as a psychoanalyst in 1947 and from 1956 to 1968 was a part-time Consultant in Psychotherapy at the Tavistock Clinic.
 He wrote many key books on psychoanalysis including 'Anxiety and Neurosis' (1968) and 'Psychoanalysis and Beyond' (1985).
 He died in 1998.

 Timothy W. Ryback is the author of The Last Survivor: Legacies of Dachau, a New York Times Notable Book for 1999, and he has written for The Atlantic, The New Yorker, and The New York Times.
 He is the co-founder of the Institute for Historical Justice and Reconciliation in The Hague and the Deputy-Secretary General of the Académie Diplomatique Internationale in Paris, where he currently lives.